joomcode/dbt-fal/README.md

-# DBT Adapter to rub Python models
+# DBT Adapter to run Python models

 # dbt-fal: do more with dbt